Week 3 – Computer-Controlled Cutting

 - ✅ Documented how I made something with the vinyl cutter

-- ✅ Included my original design files
+- ✅ Included the original design files, including the vinyl cutting file

 - ✅ Included hero shots of my results